nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-08-04-an-application-deployment/index.md

 ---
+title: An Application Deployment
+date: 2007-08-04
+author: MrHinsh
 id: "349"
-title: "An Application Deployment"
-date: "2007-08-04"
-tags:
-  - "fail"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "an-application-deployment"
+slug: an-application-deployment
 aliases:
 - /blog/an-application-deployment
+tags:
+- fail
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 Why is it that vendors insist on developers staying up all night to write installation documentation for a 40 component on 19 server installation?
 Do they not realize that this is not the best way to have your documentation produced?
 What about the image that it presents to the customer, or the impact of someone actually following said documentation!